 write for tables.
 Additionally, projects can be marked

-public, which lets anyone access their streams.
+public, which lets anyone access their tables.

 You issue and use secrets to authenticate as a user or a service from your code, notebook, command-line, or similar.
 User secrets are useful during development to connect to Beneath from your code.
 Service secrets should be used in production systems or publicly-exposed code to more strictly limit access permissions and monitor usage.

 You can issue and copy a new secret from the “Secrets” tab of your profile page in the Beneath Console.

 viewpermissions on all the resources you have access to